 Daniel E. Dawes

 Attorney Daniel E. Dawes is a nationally recognized leader in the health equity movement and has led numerous efforts to address health policy issues impacting vulnerable, underserved, and marginalized populations.
-He is a health care attorney and administrator, and serves as the executive director of government affairs and health policy at Morehouse School of Medicine.
-He is also a lecturer of health law and policy at the Satcher Health Leadership Institute.
+He is a health care attorney and administrator, and serves as Senior Vice President of Global Health, Executive Director of the Institute of Global Health Equity at Meharry Medical College.

 Dawes often lectures and presents on health law and policy while serving simultaneously on several boards, commissions, and councils focused on health equity and health reform.
 He is an advisor to international, national, regional, state and municipal policymakers, as well as think tanks, associations, foundations, corporations, and nonprofit organizations.